amsul/character-counter/README.md

 character-counter
 =================

-cross-browser jquery plugin to count characters in a `textarea`
+Cross-browser jQuery plugin to count characters in a `textarea`.

+Doesn't have the paste and vanish text effect.

+( tested with IE8, chrome, firefox, safari, opera )